mamedev/mame/src/lib/netlist/FAQ.md

 as well.

 Frontiers assume that there is little to no feedback from the "out" terminal to the "in" terminal.
-This is a safe assumption is the "in" terminal e.g. is connected to an op-amp output (typically < 500 Ohm) and R2 in the example above is in the 10 KOhm range.
+This is a safe assumption if the "in" terminal e.g. is connected to an op-amp output (typically < 500 Ohm) and R2 in the example above is in the 10 KOhm range.

 ## MAME specific